Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

 language you picked and that the necessary compilers/interpreters are already installed.

-First, install the API bindings for your programming language.
+First, install the API bindings for your programming languages.
 Installation instructions for all API bindings can be found :ref:`here
 <api_bindings>`.

 Now create a folder for your DC Brick test project.
-Download one of the examples for the DC Brick as a starting point from :ref:`here <dc_brick_python_examples>` and place it in the folder.
+Download one of the examples for the DC Brick from :ref:`here <dc_brick_python_examples>` as a starting point and place it in the folder.

 In this tutorial we take a look at ``example_configuration.py``: